 10.)
 Females will spin up to a 1 inch silken ball that holds hundreds of eggs.

-But wait, there’s even more on the golden silk orb-weaver!
+But wait, there’s still more on the golden silk orb-weaver!

 11.)
 The males guard the female while she spins the egg sac.
-Assuming he hasn’t been made lunch.
+Assuming he hasn’t been turned into lunch.